History of the National Hockey League (2017–present): Connor McDavid's emergence

 In 2020–21, despite the COVID-19 pandemic shortening the NHL season to only 56 games, Connor McDavid recorded 105 points.
 McDavid has recorded over 100 points seven times in his career.

 During the late 2010s and early 2020s, Edmonton Oilers forward Connor McDavid emerged as one of the greatest players in the history of the league.
 After winning his first Art Ross Trophy as the NHL's leading scorer and Hart Memorial Trophy as league MVP in 2016–17, McDavid went on to win two more Hart Trophies in 2020–21 and 2022–23, the former of which made him only the second unanimous MVP in NHL history.
 McDavid likewise won four further Art Ross Trophies in the aforementioned years, as well as 2017–18 and 2021–22, and added his first Maurice "Rocket" Richard Trophy in 2022–23 as the NHL's leading goal-scorer.

 Despite the 2020–21 season's shortening to 56 games due to the COVID-19 pandemic, McDavid recorded a league-leading 105 points, in the process becoming the first player since Mario Lemieux in 1995–96 to reach 100 points in 53 or fewer games.
 He followed this historic performance two years later in 2022–23, where he became only the sixth player in league history (and again the first since Lemieux in 1995–96) to record 150 points, ending his season with a league-leading 153 points in 82 games.
 Though he failed to achieve 150 again in 2023–24, McDavid instead became the fourth player in NHL history, and first since Wayne Gretzky in 1990–91, to reach 100 assists in a single season.
-The same year, McDavid led the Oilers to the Stanley Cup Finals; although the Oilers ultimately lost in seven games, McDavid led the team back from a 3–0 series deficit to even the series, ultimately becoming the sixth player and second skater ever (after Reggie Leach in 1975) to win the Conn Smythe Trophy as playoff MVP despite losing the Finals.
+The same year, McDavid led the Oilers to the Stanley Cup Final; although the Oilers ultimately lost in seven games, McDavid led the team back from a 3–0 series deficit to even the series, ultimately becoming the sixth player and second skater ever (after Reggie Leach in 1975) to win the Conn Smythe Trophy as playoff MVP despite losing the Finals.
 In game four of the Finals, McDavid also broke Gretzky's single-playoff assist record, with his assist on a Dylan Holloway goal marking his 32nd of the playoffs.
 Additionally, McDavid recorded back to back four-point games in games four and five of the Finals, setting a new NHL record for the most total points in consecutive Finals games.